QubesOS/qubes-doc/project-security/verifying-signatures.md

 ### 2. Get the Release Signing Key

 The filename of the Release Signing Key for your version is `qubes-release-X-signing-key.asc`, where `X` is the major version number of your Qubes release.
+Remember to replace `X` by the major version number in the commands below.

-There are several ways to get the Release Signing Key for your Qubes release.
+There are several ways to get the Release Signing Key for your Qubes release:

  - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/`.
    These can be [copied][copy-from-dom0] into other VMs for further use.